chenyun122/StepIndicator/README.md

 <img src="https://raw.githubusercontent.com/chenyun122/StepIndicator/master/Designable.gif" alt="Designable" title="Designable" width="90%" height="90%">
 </p>

-Hope you will enjoy it!
-Make an issue to me if you have problems or need some improvements.
+<span style="color:#DBB027">Hope you will enjoy it!
+Make an issue to me if you have problems or need some improvements.</span>

 ## License
 StepIndicator is released under the MIT license.
 See LICENSE for details.